guilimberg/guilimberg.github.io/_pages/publications.md

 author_profile: true
 ---

+Author of 32 publications (refereed or under review), including 8 as first author and 3 as second or third author.
 A full listing of my publications can be found on <a href="https://ui.adsabs.harvard.edu/user/libraries/BR8acQNQQKOJKcsn8H3uVg" style="text-decoration:none">ADS</a>.

 <b>First Author</b>
 <ol>